pveyes/vite-plugin-sloth/README.md

 </template>
 ```

-Note that you don't actually need to add `{name}` in the `slot` element, it's just there for easier debugging in case you forgot to add matching slot.
+Note that you don't actually need to add `{name}` as children in the `slot` element, it's just there for easier debugging in case you forgot to add matching slot.
 You can use any placeholder value.

 You can then create matching slot by rendering child element (usually using `span` element as it's an inline element, but you can use anything) with `slot` attribute with the same name: